 - Families with lots of gear/stuff to schlep around

 - Family travel

 - Families who have rough terrain to deal with — or need A/T capabilities

 - Families looking for a car stroller (it’s heavy)…

 For more, read our complete Austlen Entourage Review.

 If you’re still having trouble picking, you might also want to check out our video review that compares the Britax B-Ready, the Baby Jogger City Select, and the UPPAbaby VISTA for some visual aid.
 (Mind you, I made this video in 2014, so minor updates were made, especially to the VISTA, but the general principles remain the same.)

 Next: Best Everyday Tandems

-*I make a living through purchases from my partner sites, such as Amazon, Giggle (and more!).
+*I make a living through purchases from my partner sites, such as Amazon, Magic Beans and more!
 Thanks for your support!